kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 estimation.
 There are two ways to deal with this problem: using an algorithm with mask support considering only pixels inside the specified mask for PSF estimation or filling the black regions with a color that minimizes the gradients at the region borders.
-The last approach is used in the reference implementation since the executable used for obtaining the PSF estimates can not be modified to feature mask support.
+The latter approach is used in the reference implementation allowing to profit from the used executable of the two-phase kernel estimation algorithm.